open-telemetry/opentelemetry-swift/Sources/Instrumentation/URLSession/README.md

 This package captures the network calls produced by URLSession.

-This instrumentation relies on the global tracer provider in the `OpenTelementry` object.
+This instrumentation relies on the global tracer provider in the `OpenTelemetry` object.
 Custom global tracer providers must be initialized and set prior to initializing this instrumentation.

 ## Usage